Best for Kids™

 For years, the window covering industry together with the U.S. Consumer Product Safety Commission (CPSC) and safety groups have urged parents to use only cordless window coverings or those with inaccessible cords in homes with young children.
 The Best for Kids program provides clarity to the marketplace as consumers and retailers will be able to easily identify those products that have been independently tested to meet the Best for Kids criteria.

 Products that have no cords or inner cords that are not accessible in accordance with Appendix C of ANSI/WCMA A100.1-2012 are eligible for the certification program.
 If accessible inner cords are present in products with no operating cords, the accessible inner cords cannot create a hazardous loop in accordance with Appendix D of the current version of ANSI/WCMA A100.1, or in any way create a potential wrap around hazard.
-The third party testing laboratory, will determine if the products meet the criteria of the program.
+The third party testing laboratory will determine if the products meet the criteria of the program.

 No. Only products that have no cords or inner cords that are not accessible in accordance with Appendix C of ANSI/WCMA A100.1-2012; or products that have accessible inner cords that cannot form a hazardous loop as per Appendix D of the most recent version of the ANSI standard are eligible for the certification program.
 Bureau Veritas or Intertek will determine if the products meet the criteria of the program.
 If accessible inner cords are present in products with no operating cords, the accessible inner cords cannot create a hazardous loop in accordance with Appendix D of the current version of ANSI/WCMA A100.1, or in any way create a potential wrap around hazard.
 There are no exceptions to these criteria.